rao10/casswiki_quartz/content/Books/Stripped to the Bone (The Wave Series, Volume 3).md

 > [!info] Part of the Casswiki article series [[Books]]

 ![[stripped_to_bone.jpg|hsmall center ]]
-> [!caption|center no-title no-icon no-margin ]
-> _Stripped to the Bone: The Path to Freedom in the Prison of Life_, 2011

 _**Stripped to the Bone: The Path to Freedom in the Prison of Life**_ is the third volume of _The Wave_ series by [[Laura Knight-Jadczyk]], first appeared on the internet in late March of 2000 with the latest book publication in 2011.